Hadiya people: History

-During the reign of Zara Yaqob (1434-1468), Garad Mahiko, the son of Garaad Mehmad, or Sultan of Hadiya, repeated his predecessor's actions and refused to submit to the Abyssinian Emperor.
+During the reign of Zara Yaqob (1434–1468), Garad Mahiko, the son of Garaad Mehmad, or Sultan of Hadiya, repeated his predecessor's actions and refused to submit to the Abyssinian Emperor.
 Mahiko collaborated with both the Hadiya people and Adalites to launch a conflict with Ethiopia.
 However, with the help of one of Mahiko's followers, the Garaad was deposed in favor of his uncle Bamo.
 Garaad Mahiko then sought sanctuary at the court of the Adal Sultanate.
 He was later slain by the military contingent Adal Mabrak, who had been in pursuit.
 The chronicles record that the Adal Mabrak sent Mahiko's head and limbs to Zara Yaqob as proof of his death.
 Following the annexation of Hadiya state by the Ethiopian Empire, Zara Yacob began a tradition of Abyssinian elites marrying high ranking Hadiya women, Zara Yaqob himself married Eleni which was denounced by Muslims in the region.
 In 1444 Eleni of Hadiya is mentioned in the Zara Yaqob chronicles as Empress, and she is linked to the aggression towards Ethiopia by Sultan Badlay of Adal.

 According to Portuguese explorer Francisco Alvarez, Abyssinian Christian aristocracy continued marrying Hadiya Muslim women as late as the sixteenth century during the reign of Lebna Dengel.
 In the middle of the sixteenth century Hadiya chiefs informed the Adal leader Ahmed ibn Ibrahim al-Ghazi that their people were forced to give their Muslim daughters to the Emperor of Ethiopia to be converted to Christianity annually as tribute.
 Hadiya would join the Adal troops in its invasion of Ethiopia during the sixteenth century.

-In the 1600s Garad Side ruler of Hadiya defeated the troops of Emperor Susenyos I.